STUDY notes on page or enter key search words or use above links

 (b) Catalytic cracking involves passing a fraction like gas oil (C14 - C20 alkanes) over a zeolite catalyst at 500oC.
 The reactor pressure is slightly above normal.

-Included are several equation examples of cracking alkanes into alkenes, lower alkanes and hydrogen.
+Included are several structural formula equation examples of cracking alkanes into alkenes, lower alkanes and hydrogen.

 I won't repeat the structural formula equations here, but add I've added more above on the reaction conditions, products and skeletal formula equations below.